(as per Appendix VII of the Materials Graduate Student Handbook)

 2. What induction arrangements will be made?

 You will have Departmental Induction at the beginning of your first term.
 The main induction to the Department is provided at the start of Michaelmas Term.
 Other arrangements will be made for students starting at other times of the year.
 Your supervisor(s) will arrange more specialised induction subsequently.
-The main set of slides from the most recent Departmental Induction event can be found at https://materialsoutreach.web.ox.ac.uk/teaching/pg/pginduction.
+The main set of slides from the most recent Departmental Induction event can be found via CANVAS and at http://www.materials.ox.ac.uk/teaching/pg/pginduction.

 3. What workspace will be provided?

 Workspace will be related to individual circumstances.
 If undertaking experimental work, you will be provided with bench space, or its equivalent, in a laboratory and, where possible, with shared office space.
 If undertaking theory or computational modelling research, you will have shared office space.

 4. What IT support/ library facilities/ experimental facilities will be available?